Stargazing in Joshua Tree - California

 To find out where you fall best in our sliding scale, see the “Why does this trip cost money?” dropdown below.

-Bring: Water, warm layers
+Bring: Water, snacks, layers.

 COVID SAFETY